 - curtail the degradation of the nighttime visual environment.

-These lighting codes remain the only codes demonstrated through research and critical dark-sky analysis to actually reduce sky glow light pollution.
+These lighting codes remain the only codes demonstrated through research and critical dark-sky analysis to actually reduce.
 If your community seeks to protect dark skies, the Flagstaff Dark Skies Coalition strongly recommends using these codes – particularly the Flagstaff and Coconino County codes or models based on them.

 (see the updated Pattern Outdoor Lighting Code v2.0 July, 2010.)